Guide to Capital Markets Tribunal Proceedings

 What is an opening statement?

 Merits hearings and sanctions and costs hearings typically begin with an opening statement from each party.
 An opening statement is a brief summary of the case a party intends to present.
-Parties describe the facts they intend to prove and the conclusions that they believe the Panel should draw from those facts.
+Parties describe the facts they intend to prove and the conclusions that they believe the panel should draw from those facts.
 What the parties say in their opening statements is not evidence.

 How is evidence presented?